Einar Landvik

 Einar Aslaksen Landvik (25 March 1898 - 27 November 1993) was a Norwegian Nordic skier who won the Holmenkollen medal in 1925.

-He was born in Kviteseid and died in Tinn.
+He was born in Kviteseid Municipality and died in Tinn Municipality.

 Landvik finished fifth in both the 18 km cross-country event and the individual ski jumping at the 1924 Winter Olympics in Chamonix.

-He won bronze in the nordic combined at the 1926 FIS Nordic World Ski Championships in Lahti.
+He won bronze in the Nordic combined at the 1926 FIS Nordic World Ski Championships in Lahti.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).